Kevinle76/Web_Design/README.md

 # Web-Design
 ## Background

-Data is more powerful when we share it with others!
-This section will create a dashboard.

-## Problems:

-We'll create a website by using visualizations that were created in Python-APIs.
+Creating a website by using visualizations

+## Objectives:

-Create individual pages for each plot and a way to navigate between them.
+Creating individual pages for each plot and a way to navigate between them.
 These pages will contain the visualizations and des.
 Build a landing page to provide a comparison of all the plots, along with another page to present the data used to build them.

 ### Website Requirements